abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 ---
 layout: post
-title: The Dictator's Army and charismatic founders
+title: Coup-proofing the startup
 description: "Too bad they can't both lose"
 author: Abe Winter
 categories: book review
 new: true
+redirect_from: /book/review/2020/06/04/dictators-army.html
 ---

 In the middle of an actual, like, actual workplace coup with secret meetings, purges, puppetmasters, frame-ups, leak investigations, and (rumored) slack DM surveillance, I was listening to the bombshell podcast and heard about this book about coup-proofing, and how it ruins teams.